-Yale is recognized as having one of the strongest Chemistry programs in the world.
-We are proud of our history, of our faculty, of our laboratories, instrumentation, and libraries, and of our relations with industry.
+Yale is recognized as having one of the best chemistry programs in the U.S. We are proud of our history, faculty, laboratories, instrumentation, libraries, and relations with industry.
 Most of all, we are proud of our students and their research.
-Graduates of this department occupy leading positions in academia and industry, due in no small part to their cutting-edge research experiences.
+Graduates of the department occupy leading positions in academia and industry, due in no small part to their cutting-edge research experiences.

-Some students come to Yale the summer before matriculation, in order to sample a research group, but final pairing of students with research groups occurs during the first year.
-The graduate program begins in late August with a 2-week orientation to Yale, teaching, and the areas of chemistry within the department.
-Students take classes and teach, and also prepare independent proposals to exercise their creativity and scientific rigor.
-However, the focus of the degree is a Ph.D. dissertation on research, as part of a research group under the leadership of a faculty member who guides and educates through research.
+Some students come to Yale the summer before matriculation to sample a research group, but the final pairing of students with research groups occurs during the first year.
+The graduate program begins in late August with a 2-week orientation to Yale, teaching, and the chemistry areas within the department.
+Students take classes and teach and also prepare independent proposals to exercise their creativity and scientific rigor.
+However, the focus of the degree is a Ph.D. dissertation on research as part of a faculty-led research group.